urgent/peer-graphql/Readme.md

 1. **Are Servers Really a Problem?** WebRTC requires signaling.
 Free platforms or WebSocket servers can still be DDoS, requiring something else in front of it.
 Servers are an easy, often free utility compared to storage and compute on an abstraction of client devices.
 2. **Who's Really Offline Today?** Mobile and Wifi are ubiquitous.
 There's web workers.
 5G has billions invested in using client devices in conjugation with data providers down to the chips with efficient power consumption.
+3. **Bundle Size** GraphQL adds to the bundle size ~300kb, unacceptable for initial bundle and requires lazy loading.
-3. **Peer Discovery** A lot of the products that bill themselves as decentralized are surprisingly centralized when it comes to peer discovery.
+4. **Peer Discovery** A lot of the products that bill themselves as decentralized are surprisingly centralized when it comes to peer discovery.
-4. **Authoritative Data** Anyone can resolve a query with anything.
+5. **Authoritative Data** Anyone can resolve a query with anything.
 Requests require complex validation, dropping the peer, and reporting to a signaling server.
-5. **Dedicated Coverage** No peer instances require a server.
+6. **Dedicated Coverage** No peer instances require a server.
 Headless browsers may drop WebRTC support.
-6. **Private data** Servers provide an area of mitigated security, as in, if someone's rooted your server and reads API secrets, you have bigger problems.
+7. **Private data** Servers provide an area of mitigated security, as in, if someone's rooted your server and reads API secrets, you have bigger problems.
 Peers require specialization, as in adding a Stripe secret in local storage, and announcing checkout support.
-7. **HTTP Cookie** This was the final deal breaker.
+8. **HTTP Cookie** This was the final deal breaker.
 Cookies with the secure header prevent JavaScript access to secrets.
 Server required, non-negotiable.

 At best, you have a very complex and insecure infrastructure still running servers.